 Local Group Policy Editor

-The Group Policy Editor (Gpedit.msc) is one of the most useful tools for administering policy on Windows.
-There are several desktop, start menu, taskbar, system tweaks you can apply using the Group Policy Editor in Windows 10/8/7.
+The Group Policy Editor (GPEDITit.msc) is one of the most useful tools for administering the policy on Windows.
+There are several desktops, start menu, taskbar, system tweaks you can apply using the Group Policy Editor in Windows 10/8/7.
 To do so, type gpedit.msc in Start Search and hit Enter.
 This will open the Local Group Policy Editor.

 In the left pane, expand User Configuration > Administrative Templates > Desktop.
 In the right pane, you will see a lot of settings you can modify.
 Most will be Not Configured.
 Right click on any and select Edit.
 From the dialog box which is presented, you can Enable the setting.